sahilkumar129/sure-fly/README.md

     *   **Most Traveled Destinations:** Find the top historically traveled destinations from a specific origin city for a given month (YYYY-MM), sortable by traveler volume or number of flights.
 *   **Daily Flight Alert Job:**
     *   Runs daily at 9:00 PM IST.
-    *   Checks for one-way flights from BLR (Bangalore) for the *next* day to a predefined list of international destinations.
+    *   Checks for one-way flights from BLR (Bangalore) for the *next* day to a predefined list of international destinations (stored in `/backend/src/data/destinations.json`).
     *   Filters destinations based on whether the next day falls within their generally recommended travel months.
     *   Specifically looks for flights (currently hardcoded to check Air India - `AI`) with 9 or more seats available.
     *   If suitable flights are found, sends an email alert to the configured recipient address using MailerSend.